vkuzel/Simple-PDF-Layout/README.md

 ## Box model

-Following image was drawn by `BoxModelDocumentTest.generateBoxModelDocumentTest()` method in this project.
+Following image was rendered by `BoxModelDocumentTest.generateBoxModelDocumentTest()` method in this project.

 ![Document box model](document-box-model.png)